zeldaret/botw/Contributing.md

         * "Requires library integration" tasks require decompiling an external library (e.g. agl, sead, ...) and integrating it into the project.
         * "Manager/singleton" means that the task is about a manager or a singleton (a class with only a single instance).
         * If you want to work on libraries rather than on BotW code, take a look at [this board](https://botw.link/trello-libs)!
+        * Search for the card's label in IDA to locate relevant functions to decomp.
+If you can't find any good match, feel free to ask somebody to clarify the task on the help channel on Discord.
     * You do not need to fully understand the function, but you should at least have a rough idea of what it does.
     * If you are feeling more ambitious, pick an entire C++ class!
 This usually allows understanding the code better.